XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 xero_tenant_id = 'YOUR_XERO_TENANT_ID' # String | Xero identifier for Tenant
 opts = {
-  where: Status=="ACTIVE", # String | Filter by an any element
+  where: 'Status=="ACTIVE"', # String | Filter by an any element

-  order: Name ASC # String | Order by an any element
+  order: 'Name ASC' # String | Order by an any element }
-}

 begin